a7ul/react-native-appstore-version-checker/README.md

 1. Open up `android/app/src/main/java/[...]/MainActivity.java`

-  - Add `import com.reactlibrary.RNAppstoreVersionCheckerPackage;` to the imports at the top of the file
+  - Add `import com.masteratul.RNAppstoreVersionCheckerPackage;` to the imports at the top of the file
   - Add `new RNAppstoreVersionCheckerPackage()` to the list returned by the `getPackages()` method

 2. Append the following lines to `android/settings.gradle`: